 The Ukraine Labor Standards Act provides a minimum 2 weeks’ of paid vacation to employees working in provincially regulated industries on completion of their first 4 years of employment.
 The paid vacation can go up to 3 weeks’ after 5 consecutive years of employment.
 Employees need not take a vacation in the first year of employment.
 Contract of employment may stipulate a longer vacation period for an employee.

-There is no legal mandate that employers must provide employee fathers with paternity leave.
+There is no legal mandate that employers must grant paternity leave to male employees.
 However, fathers may be eligible for childcare as well as parental leave.

 An employee is entitled to 10 calendar days’ of paid parental leave every year (or 17 calendar days in some circumstances) if the employee is: